manasa-arun/python/content/en/Tips/len-built-in-function-in-python.md

 ---
 title: "Python len() function syntax,usage and examples"
-description: "The`iter()`function is one of the built-in function in python"
+description: "The 'len()' function is one of the built-in function in python"
 date: "2022-06-26T07:30:00+09:00"
 draft: false
 link: "len() built-in function"